 And while it’s mentioned above, it’s difficult to characterize the many ways creativity is brought to bear in business analysis – looking at problems in new ways to develop new solutions.
 This can mean anything from technical innovation, like writing new number-crunching algorithms to extract patterns from raw data, to the hard-to-quantify ability to follow a hunch and think about familiar problems from new perspectives.

 In fact, that last point speaks to another important aspect of the job: Business Analysts work every day to turn unknowns into knowns.
 That alone requires not just creativity, but also an ability to keep an open and limber mind.
 Uncertainty is an inherent factor in what Business Analysts do.
-And while a Business Analyst’s primary objective is to eliminate ambiguity – something that’s ultimately impossible to do – they first need to be comfortable working with it, and (once again) adapting their ways of thinking as ambiguity advances and recedes with each new development.
+And while a Business Analyst’s primary objective is to eliminate ambiguity – something that’s ultimately impossible to do – they first need to be comfortable working with it, and (once again) adapt their ways of thinking as ambiguity advances and recedes with each new development.

-Kick-Start Your Business Analyst Career
+Kickstart Your Business Analyst Career

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.

 Work on projects in a collaborative setting

-- Take advantage of our flexible plans and scholarships
+Take advantage of our flexible plans and scholarships

 Get access to VIP events and workshops

 The Data Science bootcamp is an intensive course designed to launch students’ careers in data.